-In 2011 the Maternity Stream of the City of Sanctuary was started by a group of asylum seeking and refugee women who volunteered as Health Befrienders for the Refugee Council in Leeds.
-They “didn’t want other mums to suffer as we had suffered”.
+In 2011 the Maternity Stream of City of Sanctuary was started by a group of asylum seeking and refugee women who volunteered as Health Befrienders for the Refugee Council in Leeds.
+They didn’t want other mums “to suffer as we had suffered”.
 They teamed up with other people committed to working with asylum seeking and refugee women to form the Maternity Stream of Sanctuary.

-We are now a national and rapidly expanding network of people and groups based in different towns and cities across England.
+We are now an expanding network of people and groups based in different towns and cities across the Yorkshire and Humberside region and the stream is also working across the UK.
 We are asylum seeking and refugee service users, representatives from refugee organisations and other charities, midwives and midwifery students, commissioners, educators and researchers.

 What are our aims?